msped/AutoLog/README.md

 ### Bugs found during testing

 ## Deployment

 This application was deloyed using Heroku.
-It can be view here: http://autolog-msped.herokuapp.com/
+It can be view [here.](http://autolog-msped.herokuapp.com/)

 For this application to be deployed it first requires two files, requirements.txt and a Procfile.